 In the Roman Catholic church, popes and cardinals wore red as a reminder of the blood of Christ, Christian martyrs and saints on Palm Sunday (in anticipation of the Jesus’ death) and martyrs’ days.
 Here one could see a connection between the color and St. Valentinus as these men were Christian martyrs.
 Interestingly, Valentinus was often painted in a green robe (see painting below).

-In the Greek and Hebrew culture, red was considered the color of love.
+The Greek and Hebrew culture associates red with love.
 In Isaiah, it reads “Though your sins be as scarlet, they shall be white as snow.”

-In the early middle ages, a French poem is about finding a red rose in a closed garden.
+An early middle age French poem is about finding a red rose in a closed garden.
 In this poem, the rose stands for a woman (or love).

 Recent scientific studies revealed that men rate women wearing red more attractive than when the same women wear blue.
 I am wondering whether this finding relates to giving the illusion of more weight.
 Sort of better chances of survival for potential offsprings?